-Most college students typically use a first responders type of approach to problem solving i.e. inquire and act on the advice from the first “reliable” source they encounter.
+Most college students usually inquire and act on the advice from the first “reliable” source they encounter.

-For example, if they’re having an academic problem or challenge in school, they’ll ask a peer, friend, and/or family member their opinion first before actually going directly to an official source such as an academic adviser.
+For example, if they’re having an academic problem or challenge in school, they’ll ask a peer, friend, and/or family member their opinion first before actually going directly to an official source, such as an academic advisor.

-Study after study continues to document that seeking advice from an academic adviser is usually an afterthought for most college students, unless it’s a mandatory requirement like semester registration and/or an academic discipline issue.
+Study after study continually documents that seeking advice from an academic advisor is usually an afterthought for most college students.

 So What’s the Benefit Again?

-Getting curbside consultation from their assembled team of advisers can certainly benefit new students, particularly those unfamiliar with higher education culture like first generation students and adult learners.
+Getting curbside consultation from their assembled team of advisors can certainly benefit new students, especially first-generation students and adult learners.